RPA (Drone/UAV) Pilots

 Transport Canada RPAS (Drone/UAV) Management Portal – Register your RPA (Drone/UAV), Take an online exam - Small Basic Exam, Small Advanced Exam, Flight Reviewer Exam

 Canadian Aviation Regulations - RPA (Drone/UAV) pilots operating under the Small Remotely Piloted Aircraft (VLOS) – Basic Operations or Small Remotely Piloted Aircraft (VLOS) – Advanced Operations must adhere to the Canadian Aviation Regulations while operating their RPA (Drone/UAV) in Canadian Domestic Airspace.

-Canada's Airspace - Information on Canada's airspace classification and structure.
+Canada's Airspace - TP 6010 - Information on Canada's airspace classification and structure.

-Aviation Weather and NOTAMs – Aviation weather information is available from Nav Canada's Aviation Weather Web Site (AWWS) or one of the Flight Information Centres, and certain weather products are also available in the new Collaborative Flight Planning Services (CFPS) tool.
+Aviation Weather and NOTAMs – Aviation weather information is available from Nav Canada's Flight Planning and Reporting web site, or one of the Flight Information Centres.
 To receive interpretive weather briefings as well as other advisory services, call a Flight information Centre (FIC) at

 Planetary K-index – The K-index quantifies disturbances in the horizontal component of earth's magnetic field with an integer in the range 0-9 with 1 being calm and 5 or more indicating a geomagnetic storm.

 Special Flight Operations Certificate (SFOC-RPAS) - If you want to fly your drone outside the rules, you will need to apply for a Special Flight Operations Certificate (SFOC).